The Importance of Protecting Salmon

 Note: Steelhead trout are often listed as an eighth Pacific salmon, but unlike other Pacific salmon, they can repeat spawning and do not die after spawning.
 It has been suggested that they be grouped with other fish as “Pacific Trout.”
 Source: U.S. Geological Survey

-We all know that Salmon returns from the ocean to freshwater to spawn every season.
-Almost all of them die afterward due to fatigue because they don’t have as much energy after the journey to fresh water.
+We all know that Salmon return from the ocean to freshwater to spawn every season.
+Almost all of them die afterward due to fatigue because they lack energy after the journey to fresh water.

-Climate change, pollution, and droughts affect all biodiversity, and Salmon is no exception; good Streamkeeper management and focus on natural capital is crucial to protect Salmon and their habitat.
+Climate change, pollution, and droughts affect all biodiversity, and Salmon are no exception; good Streamkeeper management and a focus on natural capital are crucial to protecting Salmon and their habitat.
+Putah Creek is a significant stream in Northern California.

 What is a Streamkeeper?